-In total, there were 32,000 international students studying in Ireland in 2012, 2,000 of which were from India.
-80% were enrolled in a Masters's degree or Ph.D., with the most popular courses being computing, finance and data analytics.
+In total, 32,000 international students were studying in Ireland last year, 2,000 of which were from India.
+80% were enrolled in a Masters's degree or PhD, with the most popular courses being computer science, finance and data analytics.

-Trinity is one of the oldest universities in the world, founded in 1592.
-Trinity offers a unique opportunity for students to blend academic excellence with cultural and social activities, equipping graduates with the skills and knowledge required to succeed.
-Ranked number one in Ireland, Trinity is also ranked 88th in the QS World University Ranking and is among the top 100 universities in the world to study Philosophy, Education, Law, and Sociology.
+Trinity College Dublin is one of the oldest universities in the world, founded in 1592.
+Trinity offers a unique opportunity for international students to blend academic excellence with cultural and social activities, equipping graduates with the skills and knowledge required to succeed.
+Ranked number one in Ireland, Trinity is also ranked 88th in the QS World University Ranking 2023 and is among the top 100 universities worldwide to study Philosophy, Education, Law, and Sociology.

-The National University of Ireland Galway (NUI Galway) is located near the city of Galway on the western coast of the Republic of Ireland and was founded in 1845.
-17,000 students are currently enrolled, 2,000 of which are international, and NUI Galway is ranked in the top 2% of universities worldwide for the quality of teaching and research.
+The University of Galway is located on the western coast of Ireland and was founded in 1845.
+17,000 students are currently enrolled, 2,000 of which are international, and Galway is ranked in the top 2% of universities worldwide for the quality of teaching and research.

 Founded in 1845, University College Cork (UCC) is part of the three Queen's Colleges.
 The University has been named Irish University of the year five times.
 UCC offers over 120 degrees in Humanities, Business, Law, Architecture, Science, Food and Nutritional Sciences, Medicine, Dentistry, Pharmacy, Nursing and Clinical Therapies with over 20,000 students.

-Dublin City University (DCU) is a young university, situated on an 85-acre campus three miles north of the River Liffey in the city center and just a 15-minute drive from Dublin airport.
-DCU's business school and Engineering and Computing department is one of the best in Ireland and offers programs in every field.
+Dublin City University (DCU) is a young university situated on an 85-acre campus three miles north of the River Liffey in the city centre and just a 15-minute drive from Dublin airport.
+DCU's business school and Engineering and Computing departments are one of the best in Ireland and offer programmes in every field.

 Study in Ireland

-If you need more information about these universities, scholarships, and post-study visa for studying in Ireland, arrange a free consultation or send us an email at email@example.com
+If you need more information about Irish universities, scholarships, and post-study visa for studying in Ireland, arrange a free consultation with SI-UK India today.